guardian/ssm-scala/README.md

 Otherwise, fetch the most recently released version of the program from the [Github releases page](https://github.com/guardian/ssm-scala/releases/latest) and make sure it is executable (`chmod +x ssm`).
 You may then want to put it somewhere in your PATH.

+## Known issues

+If the disk on which the keyfile is stored is full, then ssm-scala cannot add the public key identity prior to logging in to the box.
+This is often found to be the case, and also can apparently cause the AWS SSM agent to stop.

+One potential workaround for this is rebooting the box using the EC2 console (may clear down logs, for example).

 ## Usage

 The automatically generated help section for `ssm` is